vmware/vmware-log-collectors-for-public-cloud/aws/README.md

 #### 12. EventBridge data
 We can have Lambda function to process events to EventBridge.
 With Amazon EventBridge, you can create an EventBridge rule that triggers on an event emitted by an AWS service. https://docs.aws.amazon.com/eventbridge/latest/userguide/create-eventbridge-rule.html This page shows steps to create Eventebridge rules.
-Select target as 'Lambda Function' and choose the 'Function' using which logs will be injected on VMware vRealize Log Insight Cloud.
+Select target as 'Lambda Function' and choose the 'Function' using which logs will be injected on vRealize Log Insight Cloud.
 Add a new environment in lambda with KEY = EventBridge_Logs and VALUE = true.
-Once the trigger is configured and enabled, whenever events go from EventBridge, the Lambda function will be invoked and the logs will be sent to VMware vRealize Log Insight Cloud.
+Once the trigger is configured and enabled, whenever events go from EventBridge, the Lambda function will be invoked and the logs will be sent to vRealize Log Insight Cloud.

 #### 13. CodeCommit Logs
 We can have Lambda function to process events of CodeCommit repository.
-You can add codecommit as a trigger to lambda function so that when events occures in the repository, lambda function will be invoked and the logs will be sent to VMware vRealize Log Insight Cloud. https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-notify-lambda.html This page helps in creating a lambda function for CodeCommit and necessary roles to be provided to lambda function.
+You can add codecommit as a trigger to lambda function so that when events occures in the repository, lambda function will be invoked and the logs will be sent to vRealize Log Insight Cloud. https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-notify-lambda.html This page helps in creating a lambda function for CodeCommit and necessary roles to be provided to lambda function.